perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 # Concepts & Code

+## Terminal
+Terminals, also known as command lines, consoles, or CLI applications, allow organizations and users to accomplish and automate tasks on a computer without using a graphical user interface.
+If a CLI app supports user interaction, the UX is the terminal.

 ## [Commands](xref:PerpetualIntelligence.Cli.Commands)
 The <a href="xref:PerpetualIntelligence.Cli.Commands?displayProperty=fullName"/> namespace defines all code constructs to describe the command and its arguments, extract command from the command string, route to the registered command handler, perform data type and strict type checks, and finally run the command.